let-def/lrgrep/REFERENCE.md

-# Documentation for DSL

-I am working on a DSL that needs documentation, examples and test:
+_NOTE: This document should remain accessible at https://github.com/let-def/lrgrep/blob/main/REFERENCE.md to not break external references_

 LRGrep is a tool designed to produce high-quality and maintenable syntax error messages for an LR parser.
 This document described the version 0.1 of the DSL and the associated tools.

 # A DSL for specifying syntax errors

-LRGrep takes an "error specification" as input, stored in a file with extension `.mlyl`.
+LRGrep takes an "error specification" as input, stored in a file with extension `.lrgrep`.
 It complements a `.mly` grammar and specifies how syntax errors in an LR parser should be handled.

 An error specification consists of one or more named **rules**.
 Each rule is made of a list of **branches**, each containing a **pattern** and an **action**.